NREL/OpenStudio-server/README.md

 ## About

-OpenStudio Server is a web application and distributed computing tool intended to make parametric analysis of building energy models accessible to architects, engineers, and designers via the [OpenStudio PAT](http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_studies/) GUI and a web dashboard.
+OpenStudio Server is a web application and distributed computing tool, which is the backbone of the OpenStudio Analysis Framework (OSAF).
+It is intended to make parametric analysis of building energy models accessible to architects, engineers, and designers via the [OpenStudio PAT](http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_studies/) GUI or the [OpenStudio Analysis Gem](https://github.com/NREL/OpenStudio-analysis-gem).
 OpenStudio Server analyses are defined by PAT projects or OSA's.
 Each analysis may include many OpenStudio simulations, as determined by project configuration.

 Journal of Building Performance Simulation article: [An open source analysis framework for large-scale building energy modeling](https://www.tandfonline.com/doi/full/10.1080/19401493.2020.1778788)